France is one of the most popular holiday destinations for tourists all over the world.

 In shoulder season, the number of tourists is lower than in peak season, the prices are still down and it is easier for you to find great accommodation at a reasonable price!

-And the queues to the attractions are much more reasonable!
+And the queues for the attractions are much more reasonable!

 Maybe the days are not that long as in summer but the temperatures are still great to explore the country and its cities.

 It might rain sometimes but it is not something you can’t leave with it!
-In most of the times, there are short rains!
+Most of the times, there are short rains!